A transparent travel guide to Florence in Italy.

 When you get your food bill, don't freak out if you see some weird charges called coperto on your bill.

-Coperto is due in most restaurants and is a cover charge to offset the price of bread, salt and oil served on the table.
+Coperto is due in most restaurants and is a service cover charge to offset the price of bread, salt, and oil served on the table.

-Tips are not added to the bill but you can leave some tips.
-It’s not always expected but I think it’s good manners if the food and service were good.
-Even if it’s just 2-4 Euros.
+Tips are not added to the bill, but you can leave some tips.
+It's not always expected, but I think it's good manners if the food and service were good.
+Even if you just rounded up.

 You can visit any of the outdoor markets or the marcato centrale indoor market hall to get gifts for your family and friends.